tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 ---
-title: 'It’s Hard To Be “Average”: Mean, Median, and Mode in SQL Server'
+title: "It's Hard To Be “Average”: Mean, Median, and Mode in SQL Server"
 author: Jes Borland
 type: post
 date: 2012-02-08T12:45:00+00:00